 Water finds a way, always.
 I like to control only so much of where and how it wants to go in a piece.
 That said, I have the final say – I ‘stamp’ it with my energy, my signature.
 In the end, the lovely living ‘wetness’ of a wash disappears entirely, with only the dried colour left to describe where it flowed and dripped across the surface.

-In 2020 and beyond I’m leaning in to this collaboration process with water, further loosening my control over what happens in the living wet to see where it will take us.
-I’ll begin with these pieces you see below, which are pieces cut from the twenty-foot backdrop of my old studio – the canvas that caught all the drips from eight years of painting.
-I cut up the pieces that were the most interesting and stretched them onto gallery depth stretchers.
+Into 2022 and beyond I’m leaning in to this collaboration process with water, further loosening my control over what happens in the living wet to see where it will take us.